Merzasphor/MWSE/docs/source/lua/type/tes3npc.rst

     The unique identifier for the object.

 `inventory`_ (`tes3iterator`_)
+    Read-only.
 The items currently carried by the actor.

 `isAttacked`_ (`boolean`_)
+    Read-only.
 If true, the actor's attacked flag is set.

 `isEssential`_ (`boolean`_)
+    Read-only.
 If true, the actor's essential flag is set.

 `isInstance`_ (`boolean`_)
     Always returns false.

 `isRespawn`_ (`boolean`_)
+    Read-only.
 If true, the actor's respawn flag is set.

 `level`_ (`number`_)
     The actor's level.